 INDEMNIFICATION.

 Massivit Indemnity.
 Subject to the limitations set forth herein below, Massivit shall defend Distributor with respect to any claim, suit or proceeding (each, a “Claim”) brought against Distributor to the extent it is based upon a claim that any Product sold pursuant to this Agreement infringes upon any patent, trademark, copyright or trade secret of any third party which is valid and enforceable in the Territory; provided, however, that Distributor (i) promptly notifies Massivit in writing of such Claim; (ii) gives Massivit the right to control and direct the investigation, preparation, defense and settlement of such Claim; and (iii) gives assistance and full cooperation for the defense of same, and, further provided, that Massivit’s liability with respect to portions of Products provided by or licensed from third parties will be limited to the extent Massivit is indemnified by such third parties.
 Massivit shall pay any resulting damages, costs and expenses finally awarded to a third party, but Massivit shall not be liable for such amounts, or for settlements incurred by Distributor, without Massivit’s prior written authorization.
-If a Product is, or in Massivit’s opinion, might be held to infringe as set forth above, Massivit may, at its option, replace or modify such Product so as to avoid infringement, or procure the right for Distributor to continue the use and resale of such Product.
-If neither of such alternatives is, in Massivit’s opinion, reasonably possible, the infringing Product shall be returned to Massivit, and Massivit’s sole liability, in addition to indemnify Distributor as set forth above, shall be to refund the purchase price paid for such Products by Distributor, less a reasonable charge for Customer’s past beneficial use based on depreciation of the Products on a straight line basis over a period of five (5) years from the date of shipment.
+If a Product is, or in Massivit’s opinion, might be held to infringe as set forth above, Massivit may, at its option, replace or modify such Product so as to avoid infringement, or procure the right for Distributor to continue the use and resale of such Product..

 Exclusions.
-The foregoing indemnity shall not apply to any Claim based upon or arising from (i) any distribution of the Products outside the scope of the Agreement, (ii) use of the Products in a manner for which they were not designed or not in accordance with applicable documentation, (iii) modification to Products not made by Massivit or its authorized agents, (iv) use of the Products in connection or combination with any equipment, devices or software not supplied by Massivit, or (v) Distributor’s continued distribution of the Products subsequent to receipt of notice of any claimed infringement.
+The foregoing indemnity shall not apply to any Claim based upon or arising from (i) any distribution of the Products outside the scope of the Agreement, (ii) use of the Products in a manner for which they were not designed or not in accordance with applicable documentation, (iii) modification to Products not made by Massivit or its authorized agents, (v) Distributor’s continued distribution of the Products subsequent to receipt of notice of any claimed infringement.
 Additionally, such indemnity shall not apply if Distributor is in material breach of this Agreement.

 Entire Liability and Limitation.
 This Section 13 represents the sole and exclusive remedy of Distributor and the entire liability and obligation of Massivit with respect to infringement or claims of infringement of any intellectual property right by the Products